Mario & Luigi: 2016–2019: Remakes and studio closure

 After Paper Jam, AlphaDream began work on remakes of older games in the series.
 Mario & Luigi: Superstar Saga + Bowser's Minions is a remake of the first game that includes an additional mode, Minion Quest: The Search for Bowser, which follows Captain Goomba and features a real-time strategy battle system.
 The main reason why Bowser's Inside Story + Bowser Jr.'s Journey was released for the Nintendo 3DS and not the Nintendo Switch was for its use of dual screens, similar to that of the Nintendo DS.
 In addition, timing reasons led the developers to choose the 3DS as they could easily build upon prior assets instead of creating the title from scratch.
 Bowser Jr. was the focus of the side story because they wanted to build the parent-child narrative between him and Bowser.
 They also decided to remake Bowser's Inside Story and skip Partners in Time due to the former being the most successful game in the series.

 From 2018 to 2019, AlphaDream began searching for people to hire, including graphic designers and production assistants with the intention of future games for the Nintendo Switch and smartphones.
 Their most recent Mario & Luigi game, Mario & Luigi: Bowser's Inside Story + Bowser Jr's Journey, was selling poorly and is one of the worst-selling Mario games in Japan to date.
 Other release plans for the handheld were cancelled because of the low sales, also marking the last Mario game on the console.
 By March 2018, Yahoo!
 Japan reported AlphaDream was £3.5 million in debt (US$4.3 million) due to development costs.
 The company filed for bankruptcy in October 2019.
-Three months later in January 2020, Nintendo filed a trademark for the series in Argentina, and while most assumed Nintendo was simply protecting their IP, it also lead to speculation that the series would hopefully continue on a later date.
+Three months later in January 2020, Nintendo filed a trademark for the series in Argentina, and while most assumed Nintendo was simply protecting their IP, it also led to speculation that the series would hopefully continue on a later date.

+2024: Nintendo Switch era

+In June 2024, the sixth installment in the series, Mario & Luigi: Brothership, was announced and was released on November 7, 2024 on the Nintendo Switch.
+This is the first game not to be developed by the now-defunct AlphaDream.
+Nintendo nevertheless noted that "some of the original developers" from the franchise are involved in the development of Brothership.
+It was later revealed that Brothership was developed by Acquire; the information was found in the game's intellectual property notices.

 Reception

-All games in the series have received a positive reception.
-According to Metacritic, the first and third games in the series received "Universal acclaim", while all others received "Generally favourable reviews".
+All games in the series have received positive reception.
+According to the review aggregation website Metacritic, the first and third games in the series received "Universal acclaim", while all others received "Generally favorable reviews", with Mario & Luigi: Paper Jam holding the lowest rating.